 Can you survive long enough to make a significant dent in the enemy forces, and help your homeland win the war?

 Over the spring and summer of 2017, I ran a poll on the AtariAge forums (and also via e-mail) to help me decide which game I should publish next.
 1942 was among the choices, and at the time I closed the poll, it came in first place.

-Many months later, I reached an agreement with Mystery Man to eventually port the MSX version of 1942 to the ColecoVision, and as part of that agreement, Mystery Man will be fixing one of the most glaring problems with the MSX original, which you probably noticed if you ever played it: The background music gets overriden by the sound effect of your plane's guns, so if you keep shooting continuously, the sound output becomes a mostly garbled mess.
-With the Super Game Module offering three additional sound channels, the plan is to use the SGM for the background music, and the ColecoVision's native sound chip will handle the sound effects.
-Aside from this important technical update, the game will remain the same as the MSX version.
+Many months later, I reached an agreement with Mystery Man to eventually port the MSX version of 1942 to the ColecoVision, and as part of that agreement, Mystery Man fixed one of the most glaring problems with the MSX original, which you probably noticed if you ever played it: The background music gets overriden by the sound effect of your plane's guns, so if you keep shooting continuously, the sound output becomes a mostly garbled mess.
+With the Super Game Module offering three additional sound channels, it's used for the background music, while the ColecoVision's native sound chip handles the sound effects.
+Aside from this important technical update, the game remains the same as the MSX version.